 disbelieving it was you who was hurt.

-This condition is not harmful or destructive unless it's allowed to grow into a long-term habit.
-If you find yourself with these kinds of feelings, seek help from a trusted friend or a professional counselor.
+This condition is not harmful or destructive unless it grows into a long-term habit.
+If you experience such long-lasting feelings, seek help from a trusted friend or a professional counselor.

 Walking home one Saturday afternoon

-Many years ago on a Saturday afternoon after putting in some extra hours at work, I left the building and walked back to my car.
-At that moment, I realized I'd left my wallet and keys on my office desk.
-I was the only one at work that day.
-This occurred before the invention of cell phones.
+Many years ago, I left the building on a Saturday afternoon and returned to my car after working extra hours.
+At that moment, I realized I'd left my wallet and keys on my office desk and couldn't get back into the building.
+I was the only one at work that day before the invention of cell phones.

-I felt my pockets and discovered I had no money or identification on me.
+I felt my pockets and discovered I had no money or identification.
 What was I to do?
 I started walking home even though it was five miles away.
 I needed the exercise anyway.

 On my way, I realized that if someone hit me with a car badly enough, no one would know who I was.
 I would be a John Doe.

 It was a very instructive walk.
-I concluded from that experience that my value, uniqueness, and individuality should have come from the sum of my decisions, and not from what my wallet said.
+I later realized that my value and individuality came from the sum of my decisions, not from what my wallet said.

 Happiness vs. Trauma